 Introduction

 A majority of patients with single ventricle heart disease will survive to adulthood1-3.
 These patients need anatomic evaluation between palliative procedures and intermittently throughout their lives.
 Echocardiography is insufficient for evaluation of thoracic vasculature or for reproducible estimation of ventricular function4-6.
 Cardiovascular magnetic resonance imaging (MRI) is commonly performed for this indication but requires relatively long imaging times, deep sedation or anesthesia for young children.
-Many older patients have metallic implants with artifact that degrade MRI image quality,7 In addition, it is relatively contraindicated in those with the most current generation pacemakers and defibrillators and the devices have been know to cause imaging artifact8.
+Many older patients have metallic implants with artifact that degrade MRI image quality.7 In addition, it is relatively contraindicated in those with the most current generation pacemakers and defibrillators and the devices have been known to cause imaging artifact8.
 Recent findings of cerebral gadolinium deposits recommend MRI use be carefully considered 9-11.
 Cardiovascular computed tomography (CT) has been shown to be accurate for evaluation of anatomy and function for most indications in congenital heart disease12, but there has not been a report of image quality or a correlation to interventional findings in a cohort of single ventricle patients through all stages of palliation.

 Methods